VeryGoodErotica/geekPub/README.md

 will deobfuscate the file.

 This script will *not* modify the file to be obfuscated on the filesystem.
-It will create a *new* file name with a different name, and it will exit if a file of that name already exists.
+It will create a *new* file with a different file name, and it will exit if a file of that name already exists.

 If `filename.ext` is the file to be obfuscated, `filename-obf.ext` will be the